FabianDirli/HWModWS24/chapter2/project_setup/task.md

 Here, you can leave the default settings, i.e., `<None>`.
 Click `Next` and `Finish`.
 If a prompt asks if you trust the source, click `Yes`.
 You now have an empty Quartus project to apply the following steps on.

+If a prompt asks if you trust the source, click `Yes`.
+You now have an empty Quartus project to apply the following steps on.